-The Commission on Accreditation of Athletic Training Education accredits the Athletic Training program.
-The Council on Social Work Education accredits the Social Work program.
+The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education.

+The Social Work program is accredited by the Council on Social Work Education.

-The Pennsylvania Certification Board certifies the Addiction Studies Program.
+The Addiction Studies Program is certified by the Pennsylvania Certification Board.

 The Business Department is accredited by the Accreditation Council for Business Schools and Programs.